Western hunter-gatherer: Origin and expansion into continental Europe

-The earliest known individuals of predominantly WHG/Villabruna ancestry in Europe are known from Italy, dating to around 17,000 years ago, though an individual from El Mirón cave in northern Spain with 43% Villabruna ancestry is known from 19,000 years ago.
+The earliest known individuals of predominantly WHG/Villabruna ancestry in Europe are known from Italy, dating to around 17,000 years ago, although an individual from El Mirón cave in northern Spain from about 19,000 years ago had about 43% Villabruna ancestry.
 While not confirmed, the Villabruna cluster was probably present earlier in the Balkans region than elsewhere in Southern Europe.
-Early WHG/Villabruna populations are associated with the Epigravettian archaeological culture, which largely replaced populations associated with the Magdalenian culture about 14,000 years ago (the ancestry of Magdalenian-associated Goyet-Q2 cluster primarily descended from the earlier Solutrean, and western Gravettian-producing groups in France and Spain).
-A 2023 study found that relative to earlier Western European Cro-Magnon populations like the Gravettians, the Magdalenian-associated Goyet-Q2 cluster carried significant (~30%) Villabruna ancestry even prior to the major expansion of WHG-related groups north of the Alps.
-This study also found that relative to earlier members of the Villabruna cluster from Italy, WHG-related groups which appeared north of the Alps beginning around 14,000 years ago carried around 25% ancestry from the Goyet-Q2 cluster (or alternatively 10% from the western Gravettian associated Fournol cluster).
+Early WHG/Villabruna populations are associated with the Epigravettian archaeological culture, which largely replaced populations associated with the Magdalenian culture about 14,000 years ago.
+The Magdalenian-associated Goyet-Q2 cluster itself primarily descends from earlier Solutrean and western Gravettian-producing groups in France and Spain.

+A 2023 study found that relative to earlier Western European Cro-Magnon populations like the Gravettians, the Magdalenian-associated Goyet-Q2 cluster carried significant (c.
+30%) Villabruna ancestry even prior to the major expansion of WHG-related groups north of the Alps.
+This study found that relative to earlier members of the Villabruna cluster from Italy, WHG-related groups which appeared north of the Alps beginning around 14,000 years ago carried around 25% ancestry from the Goyet-Q2 cluster, or alternatively 10% from the western Gravettian associated Fournol cluster.
 This paper proposed that WHG should be named the Oberkassel cluster, after one of the oldest WHG individuals found north of the Alps.

-The study suggests that Oberkassel ancestry was mostly already formed before expanding, possibly around the west side of the Alps, to Western and Central Europe and Britain, where sampled WHG individuals are genetically homogeneous.
+All Oberkassel-related individuals can be modeled as a mixture of Arene Candide 16 (a 13,000 year old skeleton from Northern Italy representative of Villabruna ancestry) (75%) and Goyet-Q2 (25%) ancestries or Arene Candide 16 (90%) and Fournol 85 (10%) ancestries.
+Arene Candide 16 is cladal with Epigravettian Europeans whilst Goyet-Q2 and Fournol 85 show affinities with GoyetQ116-1.
+The study suggests that Oberkassel ancestry was mostly already formed, possibly around the west side of the Alps, before expanding to Western and Central Europe and Britain, where sampled WHG individuals are genetically homogeneous.
 This is in contrast to the arrival of Villabruna and Oberkassel ancestry to Iberia, which seems to have involved repeated admixture events with local populations carrying high levels of Goyet-Q2 ancestry.
 This, and the survival of specific Y-DNA haplogroup C1 clades previously observed among early European hunter-gatherers, suggests relatively higher genetic continuity in southwest Europe during this period.